OokamiKitsune/AR-Gallery/README.md

 The backend has a default CORS policy set.
 You might need to make some changes to the CORS policy to ensure that you can allow requests from the frontend URL and not get a CORS block error.

 # SSL setup
-The since the frontend needs HTTPS to test out AR.js the backend needs to also be setup for HTTPS.
+The frontend and backend need HTTPS to test/use AR.js the backend needs to also be setup for HTTPS.
 You can generate your own self signed cert using:

 openssl x509 -noout -text -in server.cert
 openssl rsa -noout -text -in server.key